ropensci/workloopR/paper.md

 # Acknowledgements

-We thank Doug Altshuler, Jasmin Wong, Jolan Theriault, and Joseph Bahlman for help they provided throughout the course of this project.
+We thank Doug Altshuler, Jasmin Wong, and Jolan Theriault for help they provided throughout the course of this project.

 # References